ck37/ck37/README.md

 ### Hi, I'm Chris 👋

 I am finishing my PhD in Biostatistics at UC Berkeley and moving to Boston in August.
 I’m **seeking a Boston-area/remote postdoc in biomedical deep learning & causal inference**, or similar research scientist position.
-Prior to my PhD I worked in Washington, DC where I conducted dozens of RCTs to improve voter registration and turnout of underrepresented populations and ran digital marketing \& voter contact programs.
+Prior to my PhD I worked in Washington, DC where I conducted dozens of RCTs to improve voter registration and turnout of underrepresented populations and ran digital marketing programs.
 I continue to provide data science services to political campaigns, nonprofits, and companies.

 - 🌱 My three dissertation projects are: